-LE: Automatic Early Termination applies to Party A.

-Automatic Early Termination applies to Party B.
+LE: Automatic Early Termination applies to Party A. Automatic Early Termination applies to Party B.

-A more compact way (which we will employ in some of the later examples) is to represent the clause by a more general LE sentence:
+A more compact way (which we will employ in some of the later examples) is to represent Clause 1 by a more general LE sentence: